 Five days of insights and networking for the global AMR community: Each conference day covered a focus topic with selected LIVE sessions and high-level panels.
 Additionally, you were able to explore scientific poster presentations and participate in virtual 1:1 meetings throughout the whole week and to engage within our new digital AMR stakeholder platform.

 The #AMRconference 2020 was a great success.
 Almost 450 international AMR experts have participated in 26 live sessions which provided a 360 degree overview of the current AMR industry and resulted in engaging discussions.

-We look forward to welcoming you again next year in June in Berlin – hopefully face-to-face.
+We look forward to welcoming you again next year in summer – hopefully face-to-face.

 Here are some key takeaways from the Closing Session: